lecilufa/waes/README.md

 ## How to use API
 **(host)/v1/diff/(ID)/left**

-Store left text to database if given id of text do not exist.<br>
+Store left text to database if text with given id do not exist.<br>
 If existed, it will update left text

 eg.<br>